salauer/usmnt/README.md

 </tbody>
 </table>

-The US, Panama, and Mexico have played weaker schedules, but they’ve still outperformed expectations from those games.
-Canada looks really good going into the lighter part of their schedule.
+Mexico has risen to the top and the top 4 teams by points have performed the best relative to their schedules.

 Here’s a big ugly table with all of the stats for all of the games, if you’re interested: